podsfx/POD-S-Mobile-/README.md

-# POD-S-Mobile-
+# POD'S-Mobile-
-A international community platform for two or more persons
+A international communication platform for two or more persons -With friends
+-Family
+-And business partners